OpenNMS-Archives/smnnepo/README.markdown

          <value>.1.3.6.1.x.x.x.x.x.x</value>
      </entry>

-If everything is setup correctly, you should see the <code>Received SampleSet with 184 sample(s)</code> message every 5 minutes in the karaf log.
+If everything is set up correctly, you should see the <code>Received SampleSet with 184 sample(s)</code> message every 5 minutes in the karaf log.

 Ensure the Dominion is setup correctly